shalenMathew/InvestIq-AndroidApp/README.md

 This project will be best for you if ur someone who are looking to learn more about android development or

-Who are trying to find simpler projects to begin their contribution journey
+Who are looking for simpler projects to contribute to as they begin their open-source journey.

 ***Install the apk from here 👇***